These are just about the best treats I’ve ever made: Gooey Chocolate Chip Sandwich Bars. They’re full of gooey chocolate, and that’s a good thing!!

-- 3 cups semi-sweet chocolate chips
+- 3 cups semisweet chocolate chips

-- Preheat oven to 350 degrees F. Lightly butter a 9x13-inch pan with parchment paper, allowing enough overhang on the long side to lift the bars from the pan.
+- Preheat the oven to 350 degrees F. Lightly butter a 9x13-inch pan with parchment paper, allowing enough overhang on the long side to lift the bars from the pan.

-- Prepare the cookie dough: Place the butter and sugars in a large bowl.
+- Place the butter and sugars in a large bowl.
 Beat with an electric mixer until smooth and creamy.
 Add the egg, egg yolk and vanilla.
 Beat well.
 Whisk together the flour, oats, baking powder, baking soda and salt in a medium bowl.
 Add to the butter mixture.
 Beat until everything is well incorporated, scraping down the sides of the bowl as needed.
 Stir in the chocolate chips.

-- Prepare the bars: Using half of the batch of cookie dough, place dollops into the prepared pan and press down lightly to even it out.
+- Using half of the batch of cookie dough, place dollops into the prepared pan and press down lightly to even it out.
 Pour the cooled chocolate mixture over the dough and then add small dollops of the remaining dough on top.
 Don't worry if the dollops don't completely cover the chocolate mixture.
 Just spread it together as much as you can, and let some chocolate peek through.

 - Bake until lightly browned, 20 to 25 minutes.
 Set aside to cool completely, then cut into 32 bars.